 A terrifying, sci-fi take on mermaids from Seanan McGuire, writing as Mira Grant.
 Years ago, the research ship Atargatis was lost at sea, leaving behind only some deeply disturbing video footage (the doomed voyage of the Atargatis is the topic of the prequel novella Rolling in the Deep, which fans of this novel will want to seek out).
 Now, a new crew is setting out in search of answers: what happened to the Atargatis?
 What did they find in the endless waters above the Mariana Trench?
 And, most importantly for scientist Victoria Stewart, what happened to her sister, who was aboard?
-But truth comes at a price, and these sailors may not like what they find waiting for them out in the vast Pacific.
+But truth comes at a price in this underwater sci-fi book, and these sailors may not like what they find waiting for them out in the vast Pacific.

 RELATED: 14 Scary-Good Sci-Fi Horror Books